AleStore-Official/AleStore/README.md

 ### 📢 Only if:
 - You keep the original author attribution (**AleStore Official**)
-- You make the modified code publicly available if used online
+- You make the modified code publicly available if used online (e.g. hosted on a server)
 - You comply with all AGPL v3 license terms

 ### ❌ You’re not allowed to:
-- Claim the code as your own
+- Claim the code as your own without credit
 - Use it in a closed or proprietary way without releasing modifications
-- Expect warranties, support, or security
+- Expect warranties, support, or security guarantees

-> ℹ️ The AGPL license promotes transparency and open-source collaboration.
+> ℹ️ The AGPL license promotes transparency and open‑source collaboration.
+> If you use this project, do so with respect and an open‑source mindset.

 🔗 Full AGPL v3 license text:
 https://www.gnu.org/licenses/agpl-3.0.en.html